Annual budget cycle

-Overview of Western Australia's Annual Budget Cycle, process timetable and further summary information of the Budget Cycle activity.
+Overview of Western Australia's annual budget cycle, process timetable and further summary information relating to the cycle of whole-of-government financial management activity.

 Last updated:

-Treasury manages the State’s Budget by aligning services and activities to Government goals and objectives.
-The State Budget provides projections of Government revenue and expenditure for the following year.
+Treasury and Finance (DTF) manages the State’s Budget by supporting Government decision-making, assisting agencies to align services and activities to Government goals and objectives, and preparing Budget Papers to support Parliamentary scrutiny and approval of the annual Appropriation Bills.
+The State Budget provides projections of Government revenue and expenditure, receipts and payment, and assets and liabilities for the current year, Budget year and three outyears.

 DateIssue